 Call to the Bar

 All details on 2021 Call to the Bar will be added to this page once confirmed.
-Due to the national Covid restrictions for England, announced on Monday 4 January, the February 2021 Call will be fully in absence.
-At present, March Call 2021 is also likely to be in absence.
+Due to the national Covid restrictions for England, announced on Monday 4 January, the March 2021 Call will be fully in absence.
+May Call 2021 will also be in absence.
 The Inn will make a decision at a later date in regards to the July Call to the Bar.
 At present we do not have further information as to whether there is potential to hold these in person in some capacity.
 All information will be displayed here when known.

 As per the Joint Inns’ Education & Qualification Rules, individual Inns are not obliged to provide ceremonies corresponding to each of these dates.

 When student members have successfully completed their Bar Course and their required minimum of qualifying sessions, they may be called to the Bar.
 The Call Day consists of a formal ceremony followed by a champagne reception.

 Every student who is being called to the Bar must attend the reception on their Call Day, receiving their final qualifying session.
 Any student who does not comply with this requirement may have their call revoked.
 The only exception to this rule is for those who are being Called in their absence (in absentia).